-TD causes repeating movements you can’t control.
-They may affect the face, limbs, or trunk.
+Tardive dyskinesia (TD) is a movement disorder.
+It causes repeating movements that a person cannot control.
+TD may affect the face, limbs, or trunk.

-You may have:
+A person may have:

-- Smacking, pursing, or puckering your lips
+- Smacking, pursing, or puckering the lips

-- Sticking out or twisting your tongue
+- Sticking out or twisting the tongue

 - Flexing and extending the thighs

 - Moving fingers as if playing the piano

 - Rubbing the hands together

 - Swaying the body

 The doctor will ask about your symptoms and health history.
 You will be asked about the medicines that you take.
 A physical exam will be done.
 This is enough to make the diagnosis.

 The goal of treatment is to stop movement problems.
 Choices are: